paigetiedeman/ParksLookup.Solution/README.md

 #### _By: Paige Tiedeman_

-#### This is a C# localhost API that allows the user to GET,PUT, POST, and DELETE data from their MySQL database using Postman.
+#### This is a C# localhost API that allows the user to GET, PUT, POST, and DELETE data from their MySQL database using Postman.

 </div>